wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Note that here, instead of implementing a private class as the functor object, the code author just used `std::bind` and placeholders to generate a `std::function` object, and pass the object as a functor to the converter.

+The constructor then proceeds to construct the link that connects the controller with the upper level component.
+The constructor first attempts to load a component from the explicitly set slot, `cpulink`, as the link object.
+If this fails, then it checks whether port `direct_link` is connected.
+If true, then a `class MemLink` object is constructed.
+Otherwise, if port `network` is connected, then some NoC class object is constructed (which we do not cover).
+The link object is then stored in local variable `link_`.
+The call back function of the link is `handleEvent()`, meaning that events from the cache hierarchy will be processed by this method function.